-This post shares all about how to hang shelves in an apartment, including how to install floating shelves without brackets and the best way to hang floating shelves without damaging the wall too much.
-High & Mighty provided the shelving for this project.
+Today I’m sharing all about how to hang shelves in an apartment, including the best way to hang floating shelves without damaging the wall too much.

 How to hang shelves in an apartment

 When I learned about High & Mighty’s floating shelf options, I immediately thought of my brother’s girlfriend.
 They just moved in to an amazing rental apartment, and she loves to decorate.
-She has great taste.
 I thought these shelves would be super helpful for them.

 One of the great things about all the High & Mighty products is that they are designed to be used on drywall–specifically ½” or thicker drywall.
 (They can be used with thinner drywall, but the weight capacity might be reduced.)
 This helps you avoid the issue of having to drill large holes for drywall anchors and screws.